-This information is what is called ‘sensitive’ personal information and slightly stricter data protection rules apply to it.
+This information is what is called Special Category of Data and slightly stricter data protection rules apply to it.
 We therefore need to obtain your explicit consent before we can use it.
 We'll ask for your consent by offering you an opt-in.
 This means that you have to explicitly and clearly tell us that you agree to us collecting and using this information.

 We may collect other sensitive personal data about you, such as health-related information, religious affiliation, or details of any criminal convictions if this is appropriate in accordance with local laws and is required for a role that you are interested in applying for.
 We will never do this without your express consent.

 Please note that in certain of the jurisdictions in which we operate, different rules apply to this sensitive data.

 If you are not happy about this, you have the right to withdraw your consent at any time.

 To help us to establish, exercise or defend legal claims

 In more unusual circumstances, we may use your personal data to help us to establish, exercise or defend legal claims, if any.

 We may collect your data for internal record keeping.